Loan Considerations for Purchasing a Home

 At the time of writing, conventional loans are usually operating with a maximum of 36% of gross income to pay the PITI, and 43% total of gross income for the PITI, plus all other recurring debts like car payments, student loans, etc.

-Typically, a financed real estate transaction in the area will take 5 – 6 weeks.
+Typically, a financed real estate transaction in the Summit and Park County areas will take 5 – 6 weeks.
 Under 5 weeks is doable to complete the transaction, but challenging, with the most significant obstacle often being the appraisal process time frame.

 Note – Loans can sometimes fail during the underwriting process because of innocent actions by the home buyer.
 While the home purchase is being completed by the loan underwriters, do not make any large purchases, or close any accounts.